-First To Bloom In Spring – The Hardy Lilies
+First To Bloom In Spring – The Hardy Water Lilies

-First to bloom in the spring, and the easiest to grow, are the hardy lilies.
-They grow from a horizontal stem or rhizomes, and the blooms practically float on the water.
+First to bloom in the spring, which is their growing season, and the easiest to grow, are the hardy lilies.
+They grow from a horizontal stem or rhizome, and the blooms practically float on the water.

 They come in many forms and sizes, in whites, shades of yellows, pinks, sunsets and red.
 As the name indicates, they may be left in the pool over winter.

 Next come the stars.
-They are sometimes referred to as semi-tropical.
+These aquatic plants are sometimes referred to as semi-tropical.
 They grow on long stems well above the water and can cover a small pond.
 They come in white, red, pink, rose and blue.

 How I Overwinter Water Lilies

-They grow from a rough pineapple-like tuber, an inch or two in diameter.
-After frost or freezing weather, take the star tubers up and store them over the winter in moist sand where they will not freeze.
+The plant grows from a rough pineapple-like tuber, an inch or two in diameter.
+After frost or freezing weather, take the star tubers or lily bulbs up and store them over the winter in moist sand where they will not freeze.
 Replant in the spring.

 Tropicals – The Exotic Bloomers

-The really exotic bloomers are the tropicals.
+The really exotic bloomers are the tropical water lilies.
 These bloom days or nights.
-Many are spicily fragrant.
+Many of these water plants are spicily fragrant.
 They come in whites, yellows, pinks, reds, blues and purples.

-To carry your tropicals over the next year, take them up before frost.
-You will find a very small tuber at the base of the leaves.
+To carry your tropical lilies over the next year, take them up before frost.
+You will find a very small tuber roots at the base of the leaves.

 This can be stored in moist sand.
 Don’t let it freeze, or dry out.
-I lift the plants, cutting off all but a few small leaves, and put them in a two-gallon stone jar with some dirt.
+I lift the plants, cutting off all but a few small leaves, and put them in a two-gallon container or stone jar or pot with some dirt.

-Then I place them on the floor at the edge of the greenhouse bench where they get a fair amount of light.
+Then I place these pond plants on the floor at the edge of the greenhouse bench where they get a fair amount of light.
 Growers do not recommend the night blooming tropicals for carrying over the winter.